-Romanian Peasant Hand Spinning Wool on a Distaff
+Romanian Peasant Hand Spinning Wool Fibers into Woolen Yarn on a Distaff

-The famous Romanian traditional fabrics are known to be the result of a hard work and some very special handcrafting skills.
-These old occupations evoke the nostalgia of many people who remember to have seen someone dear, amother, or a grandmother doing it.
+The famous Romanian traditional textiles are known to be the result of a hard work and some very special craft skills.
+These old occupations evoke the nostalgia of many people who remember to have seen someone dear, a mother, or a grandmother doing it.
 Before, when imported textiles were scarce, or too expensive, the craft of traditional textiles were the only source of clothing for many rural inhabitants.
-In the Romanian villages, women were trained into traditional fiber arts from an early age.
+In the Romanian villages, women were trained into traditional fiber arts (weaving, hand spinning wool, hemp, cotton, flax) from an early age.
 Nowadays, the few keepers of ancient customs and traditions are old rural people.
 Having the same working methods of the past, the traditional artisans master the art of creating genuine materials.

-Therefore, she doesn’t give up her old ways.
-She is spinning wool yarn for socks with a primitive spindle.
-Born in 1931, she lived rough times for peasants, when they had to manually create their essential things for a living: wool spinning, weaving, embroidering, knitting.
+She lived rough times for peasants, when they had to manually create their essential things for a living: wool spinning, weaving, embroidering, knitting.
 She tells her story while showing how to spin wool on a distaff.
+She didn’t give up the old ways.

 Now the distaff is prepared and you are ready to spin some yarn, it’s that simple: with your left hand you pick and pull some wool fibers, deciding the thickness of the yarn.